reidm/Shifty/README.md

 # Shifty: The Ultimate Shifter Firmware!
 Arduino firmware for race shifters.
 Supports 8 linear hall sensors, these allow for greater shifting accuracy than microswitch or magnetic switch alternatives.

 Gear changes are semi-latched, to prevent your sim race car from popping out of gear.
-This is aimed greatly to reduce mid-race driver sadness.
+This is aimed to reduce mid-race driver sadness.

 Shifty is licensed under GPL v3.